MuhammedMagdyy/web-scraping-github/README.md

     'follower3',
     'follower4',
     'follower5'
-  ],
-  following: [
-    'following1',
-    'following2',
-    'following3',
-    'following4',
-    'following5'
   ]
 }
 ```

 ## Improvements and Future Work 🛠️

-- Add a feature to save the output to a file
+- Add a feature to save the output to a file 🔄
-- Add a feature to fetch the list of repositories for a specified user
+- Add a feature to fetch the list of repositories for a specified user 🔄
-- Error handling for invalid usernames
+- Error handling for invalid usernames ✅
-- Implement pagination to handle users with many followers
+- Implement pagination to handle users with many followers 🔄

 And more!